DefinitelyHighmore/pixL/README.md

 # pixL
-String to pixel length converter for the default minecraft font
+String to pixel length converter for the default minecraft font.

 # How to use
 * For versions 1.20.2 and above